Akshatha-KN/IBMHackathon/README.md

 ## Authors

-See also the list of [contributors](participants.md) who participated in this project.
+List of [contributors](participants.md) who participated in this project.

 ## License